George Bedborough: Later life and career

-Bedborough was a contributor to Moses Harman's American Journal of Eugenics, published between 1907 and 1910.
-He was also an active member of the discussion circles of the feminist journal The Freewoman, which was published between 1911 and 1912.
-Additionally, he was the London correspondent for Labour World in the US.
+Bedborough contributed to Moses Harman's American Journal of Eugenics, published between 1907 and 1910.
+He was also active in the discussion circles of the feminist journal The Freewoman, which was published between 1911 and 1912.
+He was the London correspondent for Labour World in the United States.

-Bedborough published three books of aphorisms, Narcotics and a Few Stimulants, Vacant Chaff Well Meant for Grain and Subtilty to the Simple and one book of Epigrams, Vulgar Fractions.
-Bedborough published The Atheist in 1919, a poem which advocated for atheism and was critical of the killing of animals for human consumption.
+Bedborough published three books of aphorisms, Narcotics and a Few Stimulants, Vacant Chaff Well Meant for Grain, and Subtilty to the Simple, and a book of epigrams, Vulgar Fractions.
+He published The Atheist in 1919, a poem that advocated atheism and criticised the killing of animals for human consumption.
 It was dedicated to Anatole France.

-During the 1920s and 30s, Bedborough reconnected with the secular movement, writing for The Freethinker, he published an attack on the Ku Klux Klan in 1936 and a reflection on Havelock Ellis after his death in 1939.
+During the 1920s and 1930s, Bedborough reconnected with the secular movement.
+He wrote for The Freethinker, published an attack on the Ku Klux Klan in 1936, and wrote a reflection on Havelock Ellis after Ellis's death in 1939.
 He also contributed to the Birth Control Review.
 In 1934, he published Arms and the Clergy, a compilation of clerical declarations made during the First World War.
-His last work Prayer: An Indictment, published in 1938, was a secular criticism of prayer.
+His last work, Prayer: An Indictment, published in 1938, was a secular criticism of prayer.

-In 1927, he emigrated to the United States, settling in Chicago and applied to be naturalised, with his occupation listed as "author and literary advisor"; his wife was recorded as living in Mayville, Wisconsin.
-Bedborough returned to the UK in 1931 on the RMS Aquitania.
+In 1927, Bedborough emigrated to the United States, settling in Chicago, and applied to be naturalised.
+His occupation was listed as "author and literary advisor"; his wife was recorded as living in Mayville, Wisconsin.
+Bedborough returned to the United Kingdom in 1931 on the RMS Aquitania.

 Bedborough later moved to Cambridge.
-He died there on 7 August 1940, at the age of 72.
+He died there on 7 August 1940, aged 72.